robbertkauffman/disaster-simulator/README.md

 ## Set Up
 1. Create your Atlas M20 replica set Cluster with each node living in different regions.
 The demo contains us-east-2, us-west-2, and us-west-1 from AWS
 2. Load Sample Data
+3. Create an API Key for your Atlas Project with Project Owner access
 3. Create a New App from the Realm UI
     - Enable Hosting via Realm -> Manage -> Deployment
     - Generate an API Key for use by Realm via Project -> Access Manager -> Create API Key
+    - Create 3 Secrets for your Atlas API Key via Realm -> Secrets -> Create New Value, with names `AtlasAPIKeyPublic`, `AtlasAPIKeyPrivate` and `awsSecretValue`, and of type `Secret`
-    - Update the `clusterName` in `/RealmConfig/data_sources/mongodb-atlas` to be your cluster's name
+    - Update the `clusterName` in `/RealmConfig/data_sources/mongodb-atlas/config.json` to the name of your Atlas Cluster.
+Do the same for the Value `AtlasClusterName` in `RealmConfig/values/AtlasClusterName.json`
+    - Update the `Value` in `RealmConfig/values/AtlasGroupId.json` to your Atlas Group/Project ID (UUID in the Atlas Project URL)
     - Install the Realm-CLI to your localhost
-    - Run Realm-CLI [import](https://docs.mongodb.com/realm/manage-apps/deploy/manual/deploy-cli/) on the `RealmConfig` directory
+    - Run Realm-CLI [import](https://docs.mongodb.com/realm/manage-apps/deploy/manual/deploy-cli/) on the `RealmConfig` directory: `realm-cli push --local ./RealmConfig --remote <Realm-App-ID>`

 ### Front End